-Every fellow is expected to attend to the weekly combined cardiac surgery - cardiology conference and may present the required information for planning for either surgical or catheter intervention, including history and investigations.
+Every fellow is expected to attend the weekly combined cardiac surgery - cardiology conference.
+They will present the required information for planning for either surgical or catheter intervention, including history and investigations.
 These joint conferences involve the presence of several of the surgical and cardiological team and numerous cardiac surgical and cardiology fellows and other staff with a lively discussion concerning many management issues and abundant feedback to the cardiology fellows.

-All fellows are required to familiarize themselves with processes and protocols of the echocardiography machines and processes.
-Orientation will be arranged by the Head Technologist and for fellow new to cardiology a period of supervised echo training will be arranged.
+All fellows are required to familiarise themselves with echocardiography machines and protocols.
+Orientation will be arranged by the Head Technologist and for fellows new to cardiology a period of supervised echo training will be arranged.